New pact on asylum and migration: more (worrying) questions than answers

 People crossing EU external borders without the necessary document will be ‘pre-screened’ and then be ‘swiftly channeled’ towards the right procedure.
 Those considered to have low chances to obtain protection status can expect a quick procedure at the border, most likely a quick rejection of their asylum claims and the quick enforcement of the return decision.

 There are many reasons why such plans are worrying.
-While it is in the interest of refugees that their claim is examined within reasonable amount of time, experience shows that in asylum procedures haste most often makes mistakes.
+While it is in the interest of refugees that their claim is examined within a reasonable amount of time, experience shows that in asylum procedures haste most often makes mistakes.
 People who have a genuine need of protection but have a nationality for which the EU considers it unlikely, will need more rather than less time to prepare and prove their case.
 The consequences of quickly dismissing such asylum claims can be very far reaching and result in sending people back where their lives are in danger.

 Screening and swift border procedures were also the rationale behind the so-called ‘hotspot approach’ proposed in 2016 that has often led to de facto detention of asylum seekers and to the current inhumane situation on the Greek islands.
 It is yet unclear how this new Pact would improve this situation.